 Dogs have been known to eat non-food items like rocks, razor blades, plastic, glue and even cat poop -- but why?
-There are a number of possible reasons why Fido may be stuffing himself with strange stuff.
+There are a number of possible reasons why your dog may be stuffing themselves with strange stuff.

 Nutritional Deficiencies and Medical Conditions

 Today's dog foods provide adequate nutrition for your dog's needs.
 However, some foods may be lower in certain nutrients, resulting in a dog's need to supplement his diet.

 Some dogs with certain medical conditions, such as Cushing's disease, malabsorption syndrome or hyperthyroidism, are prone to eating feces.
 Coprophagia, or stool eating, is a form of pica.
 It's a good idea to have a vet check your pup for any nutritional deficiencies or medical conditions.
 Rotating the types of food you feed your dog helps ensure he gets a variety of vitamins and minerals.

 Dogs get bored easily, especially when the don't have an outlet for burning energy.
 Eating whatever they can find is something a dog does to pass the time.
 Dogs who are stressed or have separation anxiety will often eat anything in front of them to relieve stress or frustration because there owner isn't present.
 Make sure your dog gets plenty of exercise and mental stimulation to decrease boredom.
 If your pup suffers from anxiety, talk to your vet or a certified animal behaviorist about how to treat him.

 Dogs love to chew are often so obsessed by whatever strange thing they've discovered, that they'll accidentally swallow it.
 Make sure your dog has appropriately-sized toys that they are unable to swallow and always keep anything you don't want chewed out of their reach.